axeldelas/demeter/README.md

 •  Smart move validation and victory detection

 •  AI move analyzer evaluates all actions each turn to choose the optimal advance

+# 🚀 How to Play

+To start the game, simply run the main script:\

+`python demeter.py`\

+No installation or setup is required — just Python 3.x.